amguerrero/sfdc_merge/README.md

 #### Setup Options

-`sfdx-merge-driver install` supports a couple of config options:
+`sfdx-md-merge-driver install` supports a couple of config options:

 `--driver` - string to install as the driver in the git configuration